 Zoning Hearing Board

 The Zoning Hearing Board is a quasi-judicial body comprised of three members, all of whom are appointed by Borough Council and must be residents of Trappe Borough.
 The Zoning Hearing Board conducts legally binding hearings and renders decisions on appeals, variances, and special exceptions to the Borough’s Zoning Ordinance.
+The Zoning Hearing Board meets on an as needed basis.
+Meetings are held at Trappe Borough Hall, 525 West Main Street, Trappe, PA 19426.

 All building permit applications are reviewed by the Borough’s Zoning Officer.
 If the proposed project does not meet the requirements of the Borough Zoning Code, the Applicant will be referred to the Zoning Hearing Board to apply for a variance or special exception.
 The most common requests for variances are when a proposed addition exceeds allowable lot coverage or does not meet the setback requirements.